-Over its opening weekend in theaters, Avengers: Endgame displayed a box-office invincibility truly befitting its superhero dream team.
+PREVIOUSLY: Over its opening weekend in theaters, Avengers: Endgame displayed a box-office invincibility truly befitting its superhero dream team.
 The 22nd entry to the Marvel Cinematic Universe hauled in a staggering $1.22 billion globally — with about $357.1 million coming from Canada and the United States alone — to become the highest-grossing debut in movie history.
-Endgame effectively decimated the previous title holder (and its own previous installment), Avengers: Infinity War, which earned $640.5 million worldwide over its first weekend last April.
+Endgame effectively decimated the previous title holder (and its own previous installment), Avengers: Infinity War, which earned $640.5 million worldwide over its first weekend in April 2018.

 For more than a decade now, James Cameron’s visually dazzling, digitally groundbreaking sci-fi epic has reigned atop the box-office rankings chart, with an astonishing $2.787 billion take over its stint in theaters.
 Over the years, the film has had to fend off competition from worthy challengers: Star Wars: The Force Awakens, Jurassic World (2015), and Marvel’s The Avengers among them.
-But none have managed to nudge Cameron’s movie out of the number-one spot — or the number-two spot, for that matter.
+But none have managed to nudge Cameron’s movie out of the No. 1 spot — or the No. 2 spot, for that matter.
 His 1997 film Titanic still holds strong in second place with a $2.187 billion gross.

 Endgame, for its part, is already 2019’s most lucrative movie, breaking records as the highest-grossing film in North America, biggest international debut ($859 million), most-successful Chinese opening ($330.5 million), and biggest single-day domestic take.
 As the film heads into its second weekend, over which it is expected to hold on to the top spot, Fandango is reporting that Endgame ticket sales for repeat customers are 85 percent stronger than they were for Infinity War — a bellwether that fans are planning on seeing the latest Avengers again and again.